Hiraab Imamate: Hiraab-Italy relations and Sultan Abiker

 The Horn of Africa had been partitioned following the Berlin Conference in 1884, and after up to five years of local Hiraab clans blockading Merca to Ras Elhur and Hobyo in repelling the European influence, the Italians in observation of other powers had made several attempts to trail warships along the coast of Banadir, in early 1889 lifting the sieges through negotiations to re-open trade, lobbying voting bids against other European powers and by the dedicated offices of the Italian Consul General in Zanzibar and Fervent Imperial Explorer of East Africa, Antonio Cecchi who was later killed in Lafole in 1896 after seeking potential allies amongst the 1889-Italian possessions retitled the "Afgoi territory", "Obbia territory" and "Migiurtinia region" against the Ethiopian Empire fighting in Adwa before some of the local chiefs were later pensioned off in 1908 and 1925–1927, respectively.
-Though some of the several chiefs of those regions or territories had long conspired or requested Italian protection several months or years earlier, Sultan Abiker Ali Jacub, representing the Imamate's coastal faction and descendants of Imam Ali Mohamed.
-He ruled the lands from Jazeera to Ceel Huurwith his capital in Cadale.
+Though some of the several chiefs of those regions or territories had long conspired or requested Italian protection several months or years earlier, Sultan Abiker Ali Jacub, representing the Imamate's coastal faction and descendants of Imam Ali Mohamed, ruled the lands from Jazeera to Ceel Huur with his capital in Cadale.
 Sultan Abiker signed the first Somali-Italian treaty of friendship and commerce on 7 January 1889.
 Attempting to achieve a favourable recognition with the new Colonial Power under its first Governor Captain Vincenzo Filonardi, Italy endeavored to make Cadale the first Capital of its Colony.

 While Sultan Abiker was returning to Cadale he was killed shortly thereafter by his own clan, for what was deemed betrayal.
 He was replaced politically by Sheikh Daud Abgaal of the principality of Mareeg.

 Questi riferiva che Abubaker, Sultano di Itala e a buon amico dell'Italia, era stato ucciso a tradimento ai primi di marzo da alcuni somali della sua stessa tribù (Abgal) a poche ore di distanza dalla stazione di Itala.